pandammonium/blipper-widget/readme.txt

 ***

-__NB Blipper Widget will not work with Gutenberg blocks.__

-To use Blipper Widget with WordPress Gutenberg block widgets (included in WP 5.9 and later), you _must_ install [a plugin that enables classic widgets](https://en-gb.wordpress.org/plugins/search/classic+widgets/).
-This may change in the future.
+__NB Blipper Widget does not work with WordPress Gutenberg block widgets (included in WP 5.9 and later).__

+This may change in the future; until then, there are two ways to get Blipper Widget to work with block-enabled themes.
+The first is a workaround; the second uses existing Blipper Widget functionality:

+1. Install [a plugin that enables classic widgets](https://en-gb.wordpress.org/plugins/search/classic+widgets/).
+This will allow you to add Blipper Widget to any widget-enabled location on your site.
+2. Use the Blipper Widget shortcode (details below) in a WP [Shortcode block](https://wordpress.org/support/article/shortcode-block/).

 ***